 - You only need about a half-cup of water to brush your teeth (not much more to shave).

-- Do NOT fall asleep with TV on.
+- Do NOT fall asleep with the TV on.
 Outdoor lights are turned on only when needed, almost never.
 Interior lights are used as needed, not for decoration.
-Patio lights just take up space, attract insects and use electricity.
+Patio lights just take up space, attract insects, and use electricity.
 Vent fans are used when needed only, opening windows isn’t difficult.
-Stinky toilets mean you’ve a sewage vent problem or are using the wrong stuff in tank.
+Stinky toilets mean you have a sewage vent problem or are using the wrong stuff in the tank.

-- Used TP can, if used properly and in quantity, be wadded into a plastic sandwich bag, twist tied and put in trash.
+- Used TP can, if used properly and in quantity, be wadded into a plastic sandwich bag, twist-tied, and put in trash.
 Don’t just put used TP in a big bag or coffee can.
 Opening it to put in more is anything but “air freshening.”
-Don’t try (especially with black water tank) to save so much water that you end up with a solid mass of “UNOWAT” in the tank.
+Don’t try (especially with a blackwater tank) to save so much water that you end up with a solid mass of “UNOWAT” in the tank.
 Many RVing men go wee-wee in one-liter soft drink bottles (as do truck drivers).
 Truck drivers usually toss them out the window.
 RoVers usually put them in trash receptacles.

 - Fresh Water is a really dicey proposition.
-Most commercial campgrounds have water tested regularly per local ordinances & regulations.
+Most commercial campgrounds have the water tested regularly per local ordinances & regulations.
 Other places don’t have to and you can get some nasty stuff.
-Your own hose and fresh water tank can easily be the cause.
-Lots of RoVers with a case of the trots or the toss ups attribute it to a “bug I must have picked up” and don’t realize it’s from their own water.
+Your own hose and freshwater tank can easily be the cause.
+Lots of RoVers with a case of the trots or the toss-ups attribute it to a “bug I must have picked up” and don’t realize it’s from their own water.